isomerpages/mas-moneysense/_buying-a-home/Buying a Property: How Much Can You Afford?.md

 </tbody>
 </table>
 <p>Apply the lowest LTV limit if the loan tenure exceeds 30 years (or 25
-years for HDB flats), or the loan period extends beyond the borrower's age of 65 years.</p>
+years for HDB flats) or the loan period extends beyond the borrower's age of 65 years.</p>
 <h4>Getting an HDB loan</h4>
 <p>If you are buying an HDB flat, you may qualify for a loan from the HDB.
 With an HDB loan, you may borrow up to 85% of the purchase price or the